cbaziotis/ekphrasis/README.rst

 [_Ekphrasis_](https://www.wikiwand.com/en/Ekphrasis) means expression in Greek (Modern Greek:έκφραση, Ancient Greek:ἔκφρασις).
 It's a word play between the meaning of the word and the fact that the tool relies heavily on Regular Expressions.

-#### References
+References
+===

-[1]K. Gimpel et al., “Part-of-speech tagging for twitter: Annotation, features, and experiments,” in Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies: short papers-Volume 2, 2011, pp. 42–47.
+[1] K. Gimpel et al., “Part-of-speech tagging for twitter: Annotation, features, and experiments,” in Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies: short papers-Volume 2, 2011, pp. 42–47.

-[2]C. Potts, “Sentiment Symposium Tutorial: Tokenizing,” Sentiment Symposium Tutorial, 2011.
+[2] C. Potts, “Sentiment Symposium Tutorial: Tokenizing,” Sentiment Symposium Tutorial, 2011.
 [Online].
 Available: http://sentiment.christopherpotts.net/tokenizing.html.